-Each year ICIC selects six low-income childhood development centers to participate in a three month early literacy and arts integration residency.
+Each year ICIC selects six low-income early childhood centers to participate in a three month early literacy and arts integration residency.
 A team of ICIC Teaching Artists prepare Pre-K students for a final performance, while providing professional development to their teachers by modeling ways to integrate music, dance and drumming to teach literacy, math, and social skills.

 Learn More >

 (Professional Development Program)

-This professional development program, certified by the Office of the State Superintendent of Education, provides early childhood educators with quality, affordable continuing education.
+This professional development program for teachers in DC, certified by the Office of the State Superintendent of Education, provides early childhood educators with quality, affordable continuing education.
 The workshops, most of which take place during the children’s naptime, are taught by Master Teacher Artists.
 The workshop topics align with all National Association for the Education of Young Children (NAEYC) and Common Core standards.